Where do you want to travel?

 Sedona definitely attracts nature lovers, foodies, art lovers, adventure seekers, spiritual, and curious travelers from around the world.
 Just drive down the Red Rock Scenic Byway (Route 179) and you will immediately know why Sedona is called as hiker’s paradise.
 There are scenic hiking trails every where.
 The iconic mountains are formed from layers of sandstone in various shapes and color.
 Many people wholeheartedly believe that the rod rocks of Sedona are spiritual.

 The best time to visit Sedona is from March to May when the temperatures are warm — but not scorching — and the area is in full bloom.
 Hikers love this season, as desert flowers add a pop of color to the rust-colored trails.
 September to November is another ideal time for outdoor activities thanks to mild weather.

-Flagstaff Pulliam Airport (FLG) is the closest airport from Sedona, car rental is available at the airport.
+Flagstaff Pulliam Airport (FLG) is the closest airport from Sedona, therefor flying to to Flagstaff then car rental at the airport at the airport is a good option.
 Driving distance is 30 miles about 50 min via AZ-89A but due to traffic condition, low speed limit and for it’s scenic beauty, this way could get congested specially during the weekend.
 The alternate faster route is 17 south, about 53 miles and driving distance would be less than an hour.

 Many visitors also drive from Phoenix Sky Harbor International Airport (PHX) to Sedona, it’s about 120 miles, driving won’t take more than 2 hours.